josemiten/textwrite/README.md

 # TextWrite
 A simple text editor/word processor made with Python.
-Originally made in July 2024.
+Originally made in March 2024.